oliverbacsi/EV-Trip/README.md

 	* All GPX segments referred in the config files must exist as '.gpx' files.
 Everything is calculated automatically using the vehicle parameters and the GPX data.
 	* If there are track segments within the GPX file, they are treated as separate etaps by the program, automatically labeled as '-1', '-2', ...
 	* In case of verbose mode each point of the GPX file will be a separate etap...
+	* If the GPX file is segmented, there can be a _name_ tag specified for each piece, that will also appear in the output to make it more clear

 **Command line arguments:**